PikachuPenial/Infoholic/README.md

 Released on <i>4/8/2022</i>

-Removed BETA text around the menus.
+Removed BETA text around the menus

-Increased the max values for offsets.
+Increased the max values for offsets

 ---
 </details>